-Tammy Oldroyd, SPHR, Human Resources Manager
+Tammy Oldroyd, SPHR, Vice President of Human Resources

 Since her hire in 2015, Tammy Oldroyd has been a key leader through the journey of The Younique Foundation.
 In addition to overseeing all Human Resources initiatives, she also spearheads employee engagement and staff training programs.
 Tammy’s talents have supported us in doubling our staff contingent annually over the last four years, culminating in our present team of more than 115 employees.